The Tampa Bay region, including Clearwater, features some of the most amazing waterways in the state.

 - Obtaining evidence and witness testimony to prove liability in court and establish a value to your case.

 - Valuing your case based on the expenses and impacts you have incurred to help ensure that there is enough compensation to address the effects and costs that you will likely face in the future.

 - Settlement negotiations with the at-fault party’s insurer.

 - Litigation services.

 - Assistance collecting a court award or a negotiated settlement.

-For your free case evaluation, contac us online or call (727) 669-2828.
+For your free case evaluation with a Clearwater boat accident lawyer, contact us.
 Perenich Law Injury Attorneys are here to help.